 Just like sign-in forms, registration forms should also have less no. of fields.
 For this, you can consider eliminating the confirm email and confirm password fields here & instead asking users to cross-check the entered password by giving them an option to convert the starred string (****) into actual alphanumeric characters (e.g 34ab).

 The checkout form in your mobile app should be very short and must represent a multi-step pattern that divides information into small sections using tabs or lists.
 Below is the checkout form design pattern implemented by Apple and Zappos to ensure extremely fast checkout.

-Using custom controls & layout, you can design calculate forms for cost estimation & tracking mobile apps.
+Using custom controls & layout, you can design and calculate forms for cost estimation & tracking mobile apps.
 For Readability, follow basic conventions and allow people to enter inputs smoothly.

-Most of the mobile apps seek multiple information from users to filter and generate results.
+Most mobile apps seek multiple information from users to filter and generate results.
 If you’re also creating a mobile app that needs to ask for multiple inputs from users, you can consider the following UI patterns used by Kayak and Open Table.

 Optimize Searches in Mobile Apps – Mobile UI Patterns